Georgia's secretary of state announces full hand recount of the 2020 presidential race

 MORE: What's a 'cured ballot' in the 2020 presidential election?

-Trump's campaign raised its campaign fund off of an "upcoming" recount in Georgia.
+Trump's campaign raised its campaign fund off of the"upcoming" recount in Georgia.

 "Georgia is headed for a recount, where we are confident we will find ballots improperly harvested, and where President Trump will ultimately prevail," the Trump campaign wrote in an email sent to supporters.